yao-pkg/pkg-fetch/DEVELOPMENT.md

 - In order to support a new nodejs version we need to create/update the patch in `patches` folder and also `patches/patches.json` file.
 - Once the new patch is merged we can trigger the `.github/workflows/build-all.yml` workflow to build all the binaries for all the platforms.
-- If this is a minor/major release we need to check the checkbox of the workflow to create a draft release.
+- If this is a minor/major release we need to check the checkbox of the workflow `Upload assets to new draft release`.
-- Once the actions will end, copy the sha256 checksums printed at the end of the release body and update`lib/expected-shas.json` file with the correct values.
+- Once the actions will end, copy the sha256 checksums printed at the end of the release body, create a file `shas.txt`, run the command `npm run updateExpected`, that will read the `shas.txt` file and update`lib/expected-shas.json` file with the correct values.
+Once ended, commit the changes and push them to the repo.
+- If this is a minor/major bump, tag and create the official release starting from the draft release created by the workflow.
-- If this is not a new release, download the new nodejs binaries and upload them as assets to the active release.
+- If this is not a new release, the `build-all.yml` workflow will copy all asset to the latest release.
+Remember to update the `expected-shas.json` file with the new checksums anyway.
-- Publish pkg-fetch to npm.
+- Publish `pkg-fetch` to npm.
-- Bump pkg-fetch version in pkg `package.json` file.
+- Bump `pkg-fetch` version in pkg `package.json` file.
-- Release pkg to npm.
+- Release `pkg` to npm.